 - Virat Kohli is also the batsman with the highest career batting average at 51.50 in T2oI cricket.
-He is closely followed by Mohammad Rizwan at 51.21 while the rest are not even near the figure.
+Mohammad Rizwan closely follows him at 51.21, while the rest are not even near the figure.

 - Virat Kohli also has the most number of half-centuries in T20Is with 30 fifties to his name in 97 matches.

 One of the finest cricketers today and easily a modern-day legend, Virat Kohli boasts of numbers not many could match in the history of the game.
 It also goes on to justify the honour of ICC Men’s ODI Player of the Decade that was endowed upon the king of cricket.